f5devcentral/f5-aws-autoscale/README.md

 **SSL** = Example virtual service terminates SSL.
 It imports a PKS certificate from a remote location OR uses the default crt.

-**utility** = Uses hourly billing licensing.
+**utility** = Big-IP instances use hourly billing licensing.

-**byol** = Bring Your Own License.
+**byol** = Deployment includes a Bring Your Own License (BYOL) instance.
 Requires having a Big-IP registration key.
-Contact your friendly F5 Account team for eval keys.
+Contact your friendly F5 Account team for "Eval" keys.

-**immutable** = Requires the configuration to be managed via the launch config.
+**immutable** = Requires the Big-IP configuration to be managed via the launch config.
 Any config changes must be entered into the launch config and relaunched.

 **clustered** = *(Coming Soon)*.
-Configuration managed by syncing config from an existing member.
+The Big-IP configuration is managed by syncing the config from an existing member.
 Changes can be made in traditional operational method of logging into a Big-IP GUI.

 For more details about each deployment, please see the README.md in each deployment type directory.